Privacy notice: applicants (AUC UK-Track)

 For the administration of your application

-We use your information to verify your identity; check your eligibility to study here, including making visa and immigration checks; assess your application, including requesting any additional information necessary for that purpose; assess your suitability to study on a particular course e.g. if that course leads to a career in a regulated profession and has an integral work placement which could not be undertaken in certain circumstances, such as because you have a relevant criminal conviction; decide whether or not to offer you a place, whether conditional or unconditional; and communicate with you throughout the admissions process until your successful enrolment, including providing feedback on unsuccessful applications, where appropriate.
+We use your information to verify your identity; check your eligibility to study here, including making visa and immigration checks; assess your application, including requesting any additional information necessary for that purpose; assess your suitability to study on a particular course e.g. if that course leads to a career in a regulated profession and/or has an integral work placement which could not be undertaken in certain circumstances, such as because you have a relevant criminal conviction or need to pass an occupational health assessment; decide whether or not to offer you a place, whether conditional or unconditional; and communicate with you throughout the admissions process until your successful enrolment, including providing feedback on unsuccessful applications, where appropriate.

 Communicating with you

 We will use your information to communicate effectively with you throughout the admissions process until you successfully enrol.
 We may communicate with you via email, post, telephone, text (SMS), social media or other methods, as appropriate.
-We will also use your information to send you messages about University events, activities, services and facilities, and to keep you updated about a variety of things which may be helpful if you are considering whether or not to accept an offer of a place here or have already accepted an offer.
-If you have accepted an offer, we may also keep you informed of important updates using newsletters, circulars or other methods.
-You can opt out of receiving communications which are considered to be marketing by contacting Course Enquiries: firstname.lastname@example.org.
-Only some of the communications we send are marketing.
+We will also use your information to send you messages about University events, activities, services and facilities, and to keep you updated about a variety of things which will be helpful if you are considering whether or not to accept an offer of a place here or have already accepted an offer.
+If you have accepted an offer, we will also keep you informed of important updates using newsletters, circulars or other methods.
+You can opt out of receiving communications which are considered to be marketing by contacting Course Enquiries.
+Only some of the communications we send are marketing so you cannot opt out of everything we send you.

 Research, reporting and statistics